luiscarlosjayk/luisk-genai-labs/labs/agent-function-calling/README.md

 - Remove flavors from an order
 - Operate the ice cream maker to prepare an ice cream of a given flavor

-The expectation is that the agent doesn't add flavors to unexisting orders, or remove unexisting flavors in an order, or that it starts operating the ice cream machine without having an order to work with, or that it starts an order without knowing upfront the client's name.
+The expectation is that the agent doesn't add flavors to non-existing orders, or remove non-existing flavors in an order, or that it starts operating the ice cream machine without having an order to work with, or that it starts an order without knowing upfront the client's name.

 We expect the agent to be smart enough and plan those steps accordingly.
 But, any other employee of a happy ice cream shop, we need to provide all those guidelines and business rules as "instructions".